orstavik/JoiEvents/docs/4_EventSequence/Pattern23_ShowGestureState.md

 1. the native scroll -> a bar with a location on the right side
 2. the native a href -> different mouse pointer on hover, different colors depending on history state.
+3. the native drag -> a ghost of the element that is dragged is presented as the cursor moves

 ## Custom ShowGestureState patterns

+## show custom drag state

+## show custom navigation state

+1. show which resources are preloaded.
+2. show elements that *will* be preload on hover.
+3. show elements that are deeply preloaded.
+4. show when elements are being preloaded.

 ## Example/Demo